 Note: At least two years of service to the Church is preferred.

 The M.A.P.M. program consists of four components: coursework; field education and theological reflection; spiritual formation; and the Integration Seminar/Final Comprehensive Project, as follows.
-All students must take STHO 6020 Research Seminar in the first semester of study.
+All students must take STHO 6020 Research Seminar early in their course of studies.